 The requirements on WebRTC systems with regard to audio processing are found in [RFC7874] and includes more guidance about echo cancellation and AGC; the proposed API for control of local devices are found in [W3C.WD-mediacapture-streams-20120628].

 WebRTC endpoints MUST implement the processing functions in [RFC7874].
 (Together with the requirement in Section 6, this means that WebRTC endpoints MUST implement the whole document.)

 10. IANA Considerations

-This document has no IANA actions.
+This document makes no request of IANA.